theoladune/AIVC-Seminar/text/script.md

 ---

-It is possible to change the GOP size form 16 to 8
+It is possible to change the GOP size let's says from 16 to 8

 ---